lextudio/ProjectRover/README.md

 # Project Rover

 Project Rover is a cross-platform desktop UI for ILSpy, focused on giving macOS and Linux users a first-class experience (Windows too).
-It succeeds the now-deprecated AvaloniaILSpy with native packaging and a modern shell.
-The UI foundation originated in the CodeMerx decompiler app.
+It is the successor to the deprecated AvaloniaILSpy and keeps pace with upstream ILSpy through `ICSharpCode.ILSpyX`.
+The UI foundation came from the CodeMerx decompiler app and is now maintained by LeXtudio Inc.

 ## Quick start